Ludolf Jakob von Alvensleben

 Ludolf Jakob von Alvensleben (9 August 1899 – 23 August 1953) was a German SS-Standartenführer who during the Second World War served as a senior staff member of Operation Reinhard, by which Reichsführer-SS Heinrich Himmler planned to systematically murder the Jews of Europe.
 Alvensleben ended the war as the SS and Police Leader (SSPF) for Adria-West in Northern Italy/South Tyrol.
-He avoided prosecution after the war and supposedly died in an automobile accident.
+He avoided prosecution after the war, but died in an automobile accident in 1953.

 Family

 Ludolf "Ludi" Jakob von Alvensleben was a member of the House of Alvensleben, one of the oldest German aristocratic families.
 He was born in Wittenmoor, then in the Prussian Province of Saxony, the third of the four sons of Ludolf Udo von Alvensleben (de) (1852–1923).
 His oldest brother, Busso, died in 1918, in the First World War.
-His remaining older brother Udo (1897-1962) was a famed art historian and diarist.
+His remaining older brother Udo (1897–1962) was a famed art historian and diarist.

-His younger brother Wichard (1902-1982) and their cousin, Hauptmann Gebhard von Alvensleben were Wehrmacht officers who helped rescue 139 prominent hostages from members of the SS, who had escorted their truck convoy from Dachau concentration camp to Niederdorf in South Tyrol, during the last days of the Second World War.
-The prominent hostages, who had being gathered from various camps and prisons throughout Germany, included Werner von Alvensleben, who remained at the Flossenbürg concentration camp, when his convoy stopped there on the way to Dachau. .The other hostages were transported, to the Dachau concentration camp before being collectively sent on to South Tyrol.
-As SS und Polizeiführer Adria West (SSPF), Ludolf Jakob von Alvensleben was the most senior SS and SD Officer active in the area at the time.
-Why Wichard and Gebhard von Alvensleben did not identify themselves to the threatening SS/SD prison guards, remains a mystery.
+His younger brother Wichard (1902–1982) and their cousin, Hauptmann Gebhard von Alvensleben, were Wehrmacht officers who helped rescue 139 prominent hostages from members of the SS, who had escorted their truck convoy from Dachau concentration camp to Niederdorf in South Tyrol, during the last days of the Second World War.
+The prominent hostages, who had been gathered from various camps and prisons throughout Germany included Werner von Alvensleben, who remained at the Flossenbürg concentration camp when his convoy stopped there on the way to Dachau.
+The other hostages were transported to the Dachau concentration camp before being collectively sent on to South Tyrol.
+As SS and Police Leader (SSPF) for Adria-West, Ludolf Jakob von Alvensleben was the most senior SS and SD Officer active in the area at the time.